HPM573/CourseInfo/BasicsGitOperations.md

 1. Open your project in PyCharm, select **VCS -> Commit**.
 2. Make sure the folder that ends in "\.idea" is unchecked.
-3. Write your commit message (e.g. "implemented the function to calculate n!"), hover your mouse over Commit button and select **Commit and Push**.
+3. Write your commit message (e.g. "implemented the function to calculate n!"), click on the arrow next to the Commit button and select **Commit and Push**.

 ### To create a GitHub repository from a PyCharm project: